What the best Booster Seat has

 Do you frequently take long trips?
 You may be past the days of driving aimlessly in hopes of getting your child to nap, but boosters should still be comfortable enough to accommodate a short snooze.
 At a minimum, look for an adequately padded seat and adjustable armrests.
 If your child is a good car sleeper, consider a high-back booster with deep head wings to minimize head slump.
 Cup holders are also a nice bonus, but ensure they're big enough to be functional -- they should at least accommodate a standard water bottle.

 Are you picky about how the seat looks?
 Many boosters come in an array of fabric choices, from neutral shades to vibrant colors.
 However, to find the widest selection, you may need to shop online.
 Major retailers often only stock a few options for even the most popular booster seats.
 Kids who may otherwise balk at booster seats due to their age may be more cooperative if they pick out a fabric or style they like.

 Can you rely on your child to keep the seat clean?
-While spit-up and diaper blowouts may be a thing of the past, your booster seat will still need to stand up to grime, spilled drinks and snacks, and even the occasional episode of car sickness.
-Ensure that the seat cover is easily removable and machine washable -- most are, but not all.
+While spit-up and diaper blowouts may be a thing of the past, your booster seat will still need to stand up to grime, spilled drinks and snacks, and even occasional car sickness.
+Look for a seat cover that's easily removable and machine washable -- most are, but not all.